Learn 1,000 Japanese Words Without Losing Motivation

 Read my full story →

-Beta launches April 2026
+Beta launches late May 2026

 I need people who are learning Japanese and will give me honest feedback about what works and what doesn't.
+First 100 signups get 1,000 koins on launch day.

 iPhone Know hiragana & katakana Willing to give feedback